3 Laight Street bet. Sixth Avenue & Varick Street

 *Please note that this cake was special ordered.

 "American birthday cakes are over-the-top and full of sugar," my Danish boss told me randomly in conversation, "In Denmark, when I was growing up, my mom would bake a traditional Danish birthday cake for me.
 It was shaped like a man and it would be decorated with licorice and candies."

 It was then that I knew that we had to surprise him with a Danish birthday cake for his birthday.
-The only problem was that I couldn't find a Danish bakery in Manhattan and one would think that you could find anything here.
-Thankfully, I recalled him mentioning a new Danish restaurant in TriBeca called Aamans-Copenhagen on several occasions and thought I'd start there.
-So, I called.
+The only problem?
+I couldn't find a Danish bakery in Manhattan.
+One would think that you could find anything here!
+Thankfully, though, I recalled him mentioning a new Danish restaurant in TriBeca called Aamans-Copenhagen which seemed as good a starting point as any.
+So, I rang them up.